adamllryan/notes/CSE3521 - AI Survey/06_learning_agents_and_data.md

 Solution: Let's make the machine learn itself and let it create rules itself.
 This is *machine learning*!
+Machine learning is a set of methods that can automatically detect meaningful patterns in data and then use those patterns to predict future data/perform decision making.
 # Learning Agents
 ## Key parts
 *Data*: collected from past observations (training data)